namonakimono/FunnyEncryption/README.md

 ```

-The funny ‘encryption’ is written in Haskell; the demo pages are hosted by Node.js on port 8084.
+This funny ‘encryption’ is written in Haskell; internally, it uses AES encryption with *electronic codebook* mode.
+The demo pages are hosted by Node.js on port 8084.
 In the root folder, there are `start` and `stop` shells for starting and stoping the server.

 Source files for Enc/Dec functions and a simple cmd interface are in the (sub)folder Haskell.

-The default name of the complied executable file should be `encdec` and it is must be added to the `$PATH` so that it can be accessed directly in terminal.
-(The JavaScripts in demo pages directly invoke `encdec`.)
+The name of the complied executable file should be `FunnyEnc` and it is must be added to the `$PATH` so that it can be accessed directly in terminal.
+(The JavaScripts in demo pages directly invoke `FunnyEnc`.)

 ----